-Practice Educators will state if a car is required for placement, and this is noted in the Site Profile.
+PEs will state if a car is required for placement, and this is noted in the Site Profile.
 Students driving their own cars must contact their insurers to see if they have adequate insurance cover.

-Summary of Tasks for this Module
+Summary of Tasks for Students

-- Attend and participate in all mandatory sessions (Bitesize, Pre & Post Linking Learning sessions) as well as complete the necessary tasks that are required for practice placement. - 2.
-This practice: of eight weeks (280hrs) will be assessed using a modified Competency Based Fieldwork Evaluation (CBFE).
-This is a pass/fail module. - 3.
+- Attend and participate in all mandatory Pre & Post Practice Linking Learning sessions as well as complete the necessary tasks that are required for practice placement. - 2.
+This practice: of ten weeks (350hrs) will be assessed using a modified Competency Based Fieldwork Evaluation (CBFE): 400 marks (see module documents). - 3.
 Hours must be recorded accurately and neatly in the Hours Logbook Template (see module documents).
 This must be signed by the student, PE, and PT.
 A copy should be retained by the student in their Practice Education Portfolio and a copy returned to UCC via CANVAS after the Post Linking Learning session. - 4.
 Reflective Diary: A reflective diary should be kept for the duration of your practice.
 You should discuss some critical incident/key points of learning logged in your diary, within your supervision sessions.
 Your diary will also be needed in linking learning (see module documents for template). - 5.
-Activity Analysis Form 3: (see module documents) Students are required to complete at least one occupation-based activity analysis and discuss with their practice educator.
+Activity Analysis Form 4 (see module documents): Students are required to complete at least one occupation-based activity analysis with a client, considering the grading of the activity for that particular client.
+Students should discuss this analysis with their PE.
 There will be group work about the activity analysis during the post linking learning sessions. - 6.
-Case Study Presentation: Facilitate a presentation of your case study using case conference or PowerPoint to your PE, PT, and other members of the MDT.
-The case study presentation will comprise of a 20-minute presentation followed by 5-10 minutes of discussion. - Self-appraisal using the Competency-Based Fieldwork Evaluation before assessment. (see module documents) - 8.
+Case Study Presentation: Facilitate a presentation of your case study using case conference style (no Powerpoint) to your PE, PT, and other members of the MDT.
+The case study presentation will comprise of a 20-minute presentation followed by 5-10 minutes of discussion. - 7.
+Self-appraisal using the Competency-Based Fieldwork Evaluation before midway and final assessment. - 8.
 A Thank You Letter to your PE. - 9.
 Participate in a learning review with your PT and the PEC. - 10.
 Complete the online module evaluation survey at the end of practice.